bakirbecicRI/house-price-prediction/README.md

-# House Price Prediction using Linear Regression
+# House Price Prediction using Linear Regression Implemented from Scratch (No sklearn or other ML libraries)

 This project implements **linear regression with one variable** from scratch using **gradient descent**, to predict house prices based on their size.